memberful/memberful-wp/readme.txt

 = Do I need a Memberful account to use the plugin? =

 Yes.
 The plugin connects with the Memberful service to bring content protection and single sign on features to your WordPress website.
-Therefore, a Memberful account is required to use the plugin.

 = How do I contribute to Memberful WP or report bugs? =